Lugano: Climate

 Lugano is amongst the warmest places in Switzerland, along with Locarno and Grono.
-Lugano has a rare temperate version of a humid subtropical climate (Köppen: Cfa) for the latitude, closely bordering on a temperate oceanic climate (Köppen: Cfb) due to the warmer average being 22 °C (71.6 °F).
-Although the US National Academy of Sciences considers a sea-like climate, the vegetation is from the subtropics with deciduous forest.
+Lugano has a humid subtropical climate (Köppen: Cfa) due to the warmer average being above 22 °C (71.6 °F).
+The vegetation is from the subtropics with deciduous forest.
 It is characterized by relatively mild winters and warm humid summers.
 It has an average of 98.1 days of rain or snow per year and on average receives 1559 mm of precipitation.
 The wettest month is May during which Lugano receives an average of 196 mm of rain, while the driest month of the year is February with an average of 52 mm of precipitation over 4.6 days.